 I don’t know what took me so long to get this post started… One Eyed God Prophecy was one of the most influential screamo/grindcore/crusty emo bands from Canada, and are still one of the most respected.
 And they are definitely the ones that put Sherbrooke, Quebec on the hardcore map.

 This five-piece formed in 1995 and practiced in guitarist Ugo Desgreniers’ shed, where they would also play their first shows.
-Dom Poulin was on vocals, Seb Philbert on guitar, Alex Bibeau on bass and J-P Dionne rounded up the band.
+Dominic Poulin was on vocals, Sébastien Philibert on guitar, Alexandre Bibeau on bass and Jean-Pierre Dionne rounded up the band on drums.
 The idea of the band was very simple; to have fun as a band of friends and stay true to their emotions and feelings.
 The band felt most at home playing small club shows where they could feel part of the audience.
-Their influences would come from Rorshach, Econochrist, Born Again and of course Canadian mates Union of Uranus, Drift and Shotmaker.
+Their influences would come from Rorschach, Econochrist, Born Again and of course Canadian mates Union of Uranus, Drift and Shotmaker.

 To promote this release, Yan helped book an entire tour from Quebec to Ontario, then down through Michigan, west all the way to California, then south east to Florida and back up the east coast.
 It was a massive six week tour that covered all of the United States and part of Canada.
 Most of the flyers on this tour mentioned that they featured ex-members of Union of Uranus, which was only a publicity stunt created by Yan in order to get more people at shows in the states where they were still unknown.
 The band embarked on tour with their 1976 orange hippie van ready to play with Anasarca, Julia Palatka, Seein’ Red and Torches to Rome on multiple dates.
 One of the most iconic show of this tour was at the mid-point, where they played Tampa Bay, Florida with Holocron and Reversal of Man.
 The tour was a huge success and would prove to be a major influence for bands such as Orchid, and countless late 90’s screamo acts.